krb5/krb5/doc/mitK5features.rst

   - Add DNS auto-discovery of KDC and kpasswd servers from URI records, in addition to SRV records.
-URI records can convey TCP and UDP servers and master KDC status in a single DNS lookup, and can also point to HTTPS proxy servers.
+URI records can convey TCP and UDP servers and primary KDC status in a single DNS lookup, and can also point to HTTPS proxy servers.

   - Add support for password history to the LDAP back end.